alexeyinkin/eb-1a/2-petition/README.md

-I ordered the four subsections to form a logical progression, and also to lead the reader to the punch line at the end that the award put me in top 0.025% in my specialty.
+I ordered the four subsections to form a logical progression, and also to lead the reader to the punch line at the end that the award put me in the top 0.025% in my specialty.

 [The Policy Manual](https://www.uscis.gov/policy-manual/volume-6-part-f-chapter-2)
 had more to say on the criterion,